-Grand Rapids medical negligence claims are subject to statute of limitation.
+Grand Rapids medical negligence claims are subject to statutes of limitation.
 M.C.L. § 600.5838a.
-If you or a loved one has been injured as a result of possible medical negligence, call Buchanan & Buchanan, P.L.C. a top rated Grand Rapids medical negligence law firm now at: 800-272-4080 or use the contact form on the left hand side of this page.
-The initial consultation is free of charge, and if our Grand Rapids medical negligence lawyer professionals agree to accept your case, we will work on a contingent fee basis, which means we get paid for our services only if there is a monetary award or recovery of funds.
+If you or a loved one has been injured as a result of possible medical negligence, call Buchanan & Buchanan, P.L.C. a top rated Grand Rapids medical negligence law firm, now at: 800-272-4080 or click here.
+The initial consultation is free of charge, and if our Grand Rapids medical negligence attorney professionals agree to accept your case, we will work on a contingent fee basis, which means we get paid for our services only if there is a monetary award or recovery of funds.
 Don’t delay!
 You may have a valid medical malpractice claim and be entitled to compensation for your injuries, but a Grand Rapids medical negligence lawsuit must be filed before the statute of limitations expires.

-More About Grand Rapids Medical Negligence Lawyer Advocates
+More About Grand Rapids Medical Negligence Attorney Advocates

 Medical malpractice is a form of medical negligence where an injury results from the failure of a medical professional or medical facility (doctor, nurse, medical technician, psychiatrist hospital or healthcare facility) to exercise adequate care, skill or diligence in performing a duty.

-Grand Rapids Medical Negligence Lawyer Has Experience In:
+Grand Rapids Medical Negligence Attorney Has Experience In: